-As of December 31, 2008, and 2007, those investments with an original maturity of three months or less are classified as cash equivalents and those investments with original maturities beyond three months are classified as marketable securities.
-Pursuant to the provisions of SFAS No. 115, the Company has classified all of its marketable securities as available-for-sale.
+As of December 31, 2009, and 2008, those investments with an original maturity of three months or less are classified as cash equivalents and those investments with original maturities beyond three months are classified as marketable securities.
+The Company has classified all of its marketable securities as available-for-sale.